chainofexecution/Arcadyan-KVD21/README.md

 https://www.t-mobile.com/support/devices/get-to-know-your-arcadyan-kvd21-gateway

+I've decided to structure entries in this journal by date as I'm going to be working mostly on this project (with one or two backup projects started incase I fry my gateway) as I want something eye catching to show off when I go to DEFCON for the first time in August later this year and having root on a 5G femtocell sandwiched to a home internet router that is a major sales focus for a major US carrier would be eye catching to say the least.

+Due to the above mentioned change, and the fact that I have already done a good amount of research on the device prior to making this repository, there will be one large starting entry that will serve as the teardown and atleast two entries per week thereafter with a final long entry (provided I actually get root and dont fry the gateway) for the reception of the project following DEFCON 30.

+## The Teardown and Initial Research

+Also, all information, files, and other reference materials will eventually make their way on to the repository.
+The delay will be quite some time though as I have to ensure not to improperly disclose security vulnerabilities and purge personal or sensitive information from the materials and am currently extremely pressed for time so I can't spare much to reviewing material before publication.

 The tear down of the device was quite easy after I figured out the right ammount of pressure to apply to the area holding the plastic clips together without breaking the clips.

 With the cover off we can see an array of antennas and a screen with some buttons surrounding two boards that are sandwiched together.